HExSA-Lab/styleguide/content/acro.md

 +++
 title = "acronyms"
 +++
-Acronyms should only include letters from the beginning of words.
+Acronyms and Initialisms should only include letters from the beginning of words.
 Syntactical Unconditional Parameterized Entity Reification can be turned into SUPER but catS consUming Puppies Exhibiting behavioR cannot.